IgniteUI/app-builder-docfx/en/ai/getting-started.md

 **Step 3**: Apply an action using the plus button in the Preview section:
 - **Add Content** – Appends the content to the end of the current view.
 - **Create New View** – Adds the newly generated content to a separate View page.
 - **Replace Content** – Replaces the selected component in the current view with the generated output.
-Simply select a section/layout/component that you want to transform into something else, and open the GenAI Dialog agan, place your prompt and click on the Add button -> Replace Content option.
+Simply select a section/layout/component that you want to transform into something else, and open the GenAI Dialog again, place your prompt and click on the Add button -> Replace Content option.

 **Example of replacing an element with an input of type "search," specifying a placeholder value and a width of 200px:**